 Most of the best password managers covered in this roundup have the same basic functions.
 But they begin to differ when you look at the additional features.
 Some of the above password managers like Keeper, 1Password, and DashLane, notify you about recent data breaches, sometimes at an additional cost.
 Others offer to store personal details, banking details, frequently used data, and credit card numbers securely so they can fill out online forms for you quickly.

 RoboForm, for example, simply does basic password management tasks.
 So if you aren't looking for anything fancy and just want an easy way to manage your passwords and fill forms automatically then they are a great choice.
-So, basically the choice of the best password manager for you depends on what data you need kept secure and at what cost.
 If you want a free option Bitwarden may be your best choice as they offer the most feature-filled free option.
 Beyond that, it depends on your specific needs.